liftoffio/wurfl-microservice-client-golang/README.md

-# WM Golang Client API
+# ScientiaMobile WURFL Microservice Client for GO

 Golang implementation of the WM Client api